Emergency Planning Logistics Manager

 Job Title: Emergency Planning Logistics Manager

-What does an Emergency Planning Logistics Manager do at NHS Supply Chain?
+What does a Emergency Planning Logistics Manager do at NHS Supply Chain?

 - Manage the stock holding and distribution of emergency stocks in line with UK Health Security Agency requirements

-- Work alongside DHSC and SCCL procurement to review supplier inbound schedules in line with product expiry dates
+- Work alongside Department of Health and Social Care (DHSC) and NHS Supply Chain procurement to review supplier inbound schedules in line with product expiry dates

-- Create and process UKHSA product orders for delivery of emergency stock to end customer.
+- Create and process UK Health Security Agency (UKHSA) product orders for delivery of emergency stock to end customer.
 Work with storage and distribution (S&D) provider to monitor product deliveries end to end.

 - Manage the replenishment and re-packing of products for Mass Casualty Vehicles on behalf of National Ambulance Resilience Unit (NARU)

 - Create and complete stock holding reports to support monthly stock financial reporting

 - Review monthly S&D costs (including specific project costs) and support creation of annual S&D budgets